This post may contain affiliate links, please see the privacy policy for details.

 Rice wine vinegar: The mild acidity of rice wine vinegar helps to cut through the sweetness of the mirin and sugar, balancing the flavors of the eel sauce.

-How to Make Homemade Eel Sauce
+How to Make the Best Homemade Eel Sauce

 For more detailed instructions with weights and measurements, jump to the printable recipe card.